“How is Maggie?” I asked my seventh grader one day on the way to soccer practice.

 While parents should always keep the lines of communication open, they should also try not to intervene.
 That said, if your child is suddenly isolated at school, talk to a guidance counselor or trusted administrator about the situation to ensure it does not escalate to bullying or mental health concerns.
 “If your child stops eating, starts sleeping or eating too much, or is withdrawing from social activities for more than two weeks, talk to a medical professional,” says Kambolis.

-How to Respond When Your Child Ends a Friendship:
+How to Help Your Child End a Friendship:

 1. Encourage them to have a conversation